What is Dual Language Immersion?

 In immersion programs, students are immersed into another language through study of core academic content areas such as language arts, math, science and social studies.
 The new language is the medium of instruction as well as the object of instruction.
 Language immersion programs are an exciting option for parents who want their children to have the advantages of a rigorous academic program while also learning two languages.
 UCPS immersion teachers achieve rigor by using the NC Standards and the UCPS curriculum.

-What are the types of immersion programs?There are several models of immersion in UCPS schools.
-Visit the Dual Language Immersion in UCPS page for specifics about the models represented at each DLI school.
+There are several models of immersion in UCPS schools.
+Learn specifics about the Dual Language Immersion programs at each school.

 What do the parents say?